"Unprecedented" in FBI history: What we know about the Capitol riot arrests

 How old were those arrested?

-Among the 34 defendants whose ages are known, the average age was 40.
+Among the 46 defendants whose ages are known, the average age was 42.
 The youngest known alleged rioter is 20-year-old Emanuel Jackson, a Maryland man who prosecutors say hit police officers with a bat.
-The oldest were 65-year-old Albert Ciarpelli, a Syracuse man, and 65-year-old Thomas Caldwell, a suspected member of the anti-government militia group Oath Keepers.
+The oldest was 70-year-old Lonnie Coffman, an Alabama man who authorities say brought a car full of weapons and explosives to Washington D.C.

 Common charges